georgekalf/Time-Series-RNN-CNN/README.md

 # Time Series Analysis and Model Training with TensorFlow and Keras

+## Description:
-## Description: This GitHub repository contains code for performing time series analysis and training various models using TensorFlow and Keras.
+This repository contains code for performing time series analysis and training various models using TensorFlow and Keras.
 The project aims to provide a comprehensive framework for analyzing and modeling time series data, making it easier to develop accurate and robust predictive models.

 ## Key Features: